Tahir-Alakbarli/aws-secure-private-database/README.md

 The AWS console displayed an estimated monthly cost for running the RDS configuration continuously.

-This project was operated only long enough to:
+I used this project only long enough to:

 - Create the resources
 - Verify the network restrictions